craftytrickster/stubborn-io/README.md

 let addr = "localhost:8080";

-async {
 // we are connecting to the TcpStream using the default built in options.
 // these can also be customized (for example, the amount of reconnect attempts,
-    // wait duration, etc) using the connect_with_options method. let mut tcp_stream = StubbornTcpStream::connect(addr).await.unwrap();
+// wait duration, etc) using the connect_with_options method. let mut tcp_stream = StubbornTcpStream::connect(addr).await?;
 // once we acquire the wrapped IO, in this case, a TcpStream, we can
-    // call all of the regular methods on it, as seen below tcp_stream.write_all(b"hello world!").await.unwrap();
+// call all of the regular methods on it, as seen below tcp_stream.write_all(b"hello world!").await?;
-};
 ```